-On July 6, 2015, the Company entered into a consulting service agreement with Michael Childs, an individual and who was formerly a member of the Company's Board of Directors and served as it Secretary.
+On July 6, 2015, the Company entered into a consulting service agreement with Michael Childs, an individual and who was formally a member of the Company's Board of Directors and served as it Secretary.
 See Note 4.
 Current Assets for more information.

 Note 10.
-Commitments and Contingencies
+Commitments And Contingencies

-On June 24, 2015, the Company entered into a new lease at 315 S. Main St, Minot, North Dakota 58701.
+On June 24, 2015 the Company entered into a new lease at 315 S. Main St, Minot, North Dakota 58701.
 Pursuant to the terms of the lease, rent is \$195 per month for 14 months.
-The Company has continued to lease its current office on a month to month basis only needing to submit a 30 days' notice to vacate.

-Set forth below is a summary of current obligations as of December 31, 2016 comprised exclusively of the rental lease obligation to make future payments due by the period indicated below:
+Set forth below is a summary of current obligations as of March 31, 2016 comprised exclusively of the rental lease obligation to make future payments due by the period indicated below:

 Minot Minimum Monthly

 Office Payments Base Rent

-2016 \$975 \$195
+2016 \$585 \$195